peteroupc/peteroupc.github.io/graphics.md

 The 3-D graphics layer, if any, can be alpha blended with the 2-D graphics layers in any order. [^10]

-> **Example:** For 640 &times; 480 pixels, one choice is: 4-bit-per-pixel tiles, 8 &times; 8 tiles, sprites up to 160 &times; 160 pixels, no more than 192 sprites at a time, and no flipping or transformation of sprites.
+> **Example:** For a "screen resolution" (see later) of 640 &times; 480 pixels, one choice is: 4-bit-per-pixel tiles, 8 &times; 8 tiles, sprites up to 160 &times; 160 pixels, no more than 192 sprites at a time, and no flipping or transformation of sprites.

 Other requirements: